 The University of South Carolina makes its facilities and services available only to employers who do not discriminate on the basis of race, ethnicity, religion, sex, sexual orientation, gender identification, marital status, age, national origin, military service or disability.
 Any employer who makes use of University facilities to interview students agrees to meet in good faith with any student who has been scheduled for an interview and who meets the employer’s legitimate employment qualifications for the posted position.

 Policy on Unlawful Discrimination and Harassment

 The University of South Carolina is committed to providing a working and learning environment free from unlawful discrimination and harassment.
-Consistent with this commitment and with applicable federal, state and local laws, it is the policy of UofSC, as both an educational institution and an employer, to prohibit unlawful discrimination and harassment and to provide students, faculty and staff who believe that they may be the victims of either with mechanisms for seeking redress.
-We recommend that all students, alumni, vendors and employers who are engaged in activities with the Moore School, review all UofSC official policies.
+Consistent with this commitment and with applicable federal, state and local laws, it is the policy of UofSC, as both an educational institution and as an employer, to prohibit unlawful discrimination and harassment and to provide students, faculty and staff who believe that they may be the victims of either with mechanisms for seeking redress.
+We recommend that all students, alumni, vendors and employers who are engaged in activities with the Moore School review all UofSC official policies.